asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 **Steps 7-8**: The Wallet Instance for each HW binding credentials entry in the payload of the backup JWT performs the following steps:

 - It extracts the Credential Issuer identifier and the ``credential_configuration_id`` from the entry.
-The former is used to identify the Issuer and obtains its metadata, while the latter will be used to signal the Credential type to the (Q)EAA provider.
+The former is used to identify the Issuer and obtains its metadata, while the latter will be used to signal the Credential type to the Credential Issuer.
-- Using the Issuer identifier the Wallet Instance obtains the metadata of the (Q)EAA Provider and makes a re-issuance request to the (Q)EAA by providing the new cryptographic binding with the Credential.
+- Using the Issuer identifier the Wallet Instance obtains the metadata of the Credential Issuer and makes a re-issuance request to the Credential Issuer by providing the new cryptographic binding with the Credential.

 .. note::